ebeui/ebeui/README.md

 I'm always working on exciting data science projects that showcase my abilities and demonstrate the power of data-driven solutions.
 Here are some of the projects I've been working on:

-- **TastyTrail**: Tasty Trail is a modern restaurant recommendation system that helps you discover the perfect dining spots for delightful culinary experiences.
+- **Tasty Trail**: Tasty Trail is a modern restaurant recommendation system that helps you discover the perfect dining spots for delightful culinary experiences.
 Craft a user-friendly restaurant recommendation system that understands individual preferences, resulting in delightful dining experiences and stronger customer loyalty.

 ## 🚀 My Toolbox